Eastern Air Lines Flight 401: In popular culture

 The crash was documented in Rob and Sarah Elder's 1977 book Crash.
 A television movie of the same name was broadcast in October 1978.
 Based on the book, it dramatized the crash, rescue efforts, and NTSB investigation.
 Eddie Albert featured as "Dunn", a fictionalized version of Captain Robert Loft.

 Bob Welch's 1979 album Three Hearts includes a song titled "The Ghost of Flight 401".

 Footage of the aftermath appears in the disaster documentary Days of Fury (1979), directed by Fred Warshofsky.

 The accident and the subsequent ghost story were mentioned by Dan Aykroyd during his appearance on The Tonight Show Starring Johnny Carson on June 6, 1984.
+It was also featured in an episode of The Unbelievable with Dan Aykroyd.

-Flight 401 is mentioned in Supernatural S1E4 "Phantom Traveler" (2005).
+Flight 401 is mentioned in Supernatural episode "Phantom Traveler" (2005).

-The crash was featured in the Discovery Channel Canada/National Geographic TV series Mayday, in S5E09 "Fatal Distraction" (2008).
+The crash was featured in the Discovery Channel Canada/National Geographic TV series Mayday, in "Fatal Distraction" (2008).

-It is featured in Why Planes Crash S1E3 "Human Error" (2010).
+It is featured in the 2010 Why Planes Crash episode "Human Error".

-"The Ghosts of Flight 401", part of the Discovery+ series Shock Docs, emphasizes the supernatural legacy of the crash.
+"The Ghosts of Flight 401", part of the Discovery+ series Shock Docs, emphasizes the alleged supernatural legacy of the crash.

+The flight was mentioned by Dieter F. Uchtdorf in his 2009 General Conference (LDS Church) talk, "We Are Doing a Great Work and Cannot Come down".